kalexandriabond/cog_neuro_methods/staff.md

 {% assign num_teaching_assistants = teaching_assistants | size %}
 {% if num_teaching_assistants != 0 %}

-Office hours are regularly scheduled on Fridays from 1-3pm in 436Q Baker Hall.

 ## Teaching Assistants

 {% for staffer in teaching_assistants %}